This page is updated as positions become available, so check back regularly for updated information:

 For more details on this position, including the complete position description, click here.

-The Kansas Board of Regents invites applicants to fill the position of Engineering Recruitment Coordinator.
+The Kansas Board of Regents invites applicants to fill the position of Associate Director for Career Technical Education.
 The nine-member Kansas Board of Regents is the governing board of the state’s six universities and the statewide coordinating board for the state’s 32 public higher education institutions (six state universities, one municipal university, nineteen community colleges, and six technical colleges).

-Salary range is $60,000 to $65,000 and will be commensurate with qualifications and experience.
-The Kansas Board of Regents offers a competitive benefits package including medical, dental, vision, life insurance, retirement savings plan, and paid leave; in addition, tuition waiver programs are available to eligible employees, spouses, and dependents at several state universities.
+Salary range is $62,000 to $70,000 and will be commensurate with qualifications and experience.
+This position is authorized to work remotely; however, in-person work at the Topeka office will be required as needed.
+The Kansas Board of Regents offers a competitive benefits package which includes medical, dental, vision, life insurance; retirement savings plan; paid leave and holidays; and tuition assistance at several state universities for eligible employees, spouses, and dependents.

-Interested candidates should apply for this position on the State of Kansas Employment Center and Careers portal website located here.
-A letter of application, current resume, and contact information for three professional references must be uploaded when completing the application process.
+Interested candidates will apply for this position through the State of Kansas Employment Center and Careers portal website located here (Job ID 213694).
+A letter of application, current resume, and three professional references’ contact information must be submitted as part of the application.
+Screening of applications will begin on August 19, 2024, and will continue until the position is filled.
+As part of the selection process, a criminal background check will be completed.

 For information on other State of Kansas employment opportunities, please check the State of Kansas Employment Center & Careers Portal.